 As a result, a range of sturdy four-wheeled wagons were developed by progressive coachbuilders who modified their trades as motorised forms of transport began to appear with increasing regularity on Australia's roads.

-As in the case of this wagon, the design incorporated some of the most practical features of motor cars, resulting in a hybrid vehicles incorporating shafts, a metal panel van with steel axles and solid rubber tyres.
+As in the case of this wagon, the design incorporated some of the most practical features of motor cars, resulting in hybrid vehicles that incorporated shafts, a metal panel van with steel axles and solid rubber tyres.

 In about 1947 the Tighe family ordered two wagons from Bendigo coachbuilder William J Knight.
 The increased weight of glass bottles and crates required a sturdier and more balanced four-wheeled wagon and a large strong horse.